jondhill333/jons-apiary/README.md

 # The News Desk :newspaper:

-The news desk is an aggregator app, which finds news articles from newsAPI.com, The Guardian and The New York Times and then displays them per category page.
+The News Desk is an aggregator app, which finds news articles from newsAPI.com, The Guardian and The New York Times and then displays them per category page.

 ## Overview